 - Dishwasher-safe for piece-of-cake care.

-- Safely stores foods & great for serving (Right from the range to the table).
+- Great for serving (Go right from the stove to the table).

 - Refrigerator & freezer-safe.